 Research · 2026 Edition · The SBC Research Report

-Every public company that pays meaningful stock-based comp, pulled from SEC EDGAR.
+Every US-listed company that pays meaningful stock-based comp, pulled from SEC EDGAR.

-A reference dataset on how stock-based compensation is showing up across US public-company income statements. $366.7B recognized across 1,680 US public companies with material SBC, each tied to their most recent completed fiscal year (FY2024–2026 depending on fiscal calendar) and a primary 10-K on www.sec.gov.
+A reference dataset on how stock-based compensation is showing up across US-listed company income statements. $388.7B recognized across 1,703 US-listed companies with material SBC, each tied to their most recent completed fiscal year (FY2024–2026 depending on fiscal calendar) and a primary annual filing on www.sec.gov (10-K, or 20-F / 40-F for foreign issuers).
 Sortable and searchable across every issuer.

-Key Findings · Most Recent Fiscal Year · 1,680 public companies
+Key Findings · Most Recent Fiscal Year · 1,703 US-listed companies

 Stock-based comp is now one of the largest non-cash items on the public-company income statement.
 It now sits alongside R&D and rent as a structural line, not a one-time event.